hyndex/django-payments-razorpay/README.md

 #### b.
 Razorpay Template

 The package includes a Razorpay-specific template at `payments/razorpay.html`, which is used by the provider.

+**Note:** If you encounter JavaScript syntax errors related to the `"notes"` field in the template, see the [Fix for JavaScript Syntax Errors](#fix-for-javascript-syntax-errors) section below.

 ## Usage with Django REST Framework